STEPHEN BEHLMER, M.D.

-- First, the skin is made completely numb using a local anesthetic.
+- The skin is made completely numb using a local anesthetic.
 The visible cancer is then removed with a thin layer of additional tissue.
 This takes only a few minutes and the specimen is taken to the lab for processing.
 A detailed diagram (a Mohs map) of the removed specimen is drawn.

 - The specimen is color coded to distinguish top from bottom and left from right.
 A technician freezes the tissue and removes very thin slices from the entire edge and undersurface.
 These slices are placed on slides and stained for examination under the microscope.
-This is the most time consuming part of the procedure, often requiring an hour or more to complete.
+This is the most time-consuming part of the procedure, often requiring an hour or more to complete.

-- Finally, Dr. Behlmer carefully examines the slides under the microscope, which allows examination of the entire surgical margin of the removed tissue.
+- Finally, Dr. Skelley carefully examines the slides under the microscope, which allows examination of the entire surgical margin of the removed tissue.
 That is, the entire undersurface and the complete edge of the specimen is examined.
 Any microscopic roots of the cancer can thus be precisely identified and pinpointed on the Mohs map.

-If more cancer is seen at the edges on the microscopic slides, Dr. Behlmer uses the Mohs map as a guide to remove additional tissue only where cancer is present.
+If more cancer is seen at the edges on the microscopic slides, Dr. Skelley uses the Mohs map as a guide to remove additional tissue only where cancer is present.
 This allows the Mohs surgery technique to leave the smallest possible surgical defect because no guess work is involved in deciding where to remove additional tissue.
 Only tissue around the “roots” and extensions of cancer is removed.

 HOW LONG DOES IT TAKE?

 A “stage” refers to each time additional tissue is taken and examined under the microscope.
 Most cases can be completed in three or fewer stages, requiring less than four hours.
 However, no one can predict how extensive a cancer will be because the size of a skin cancer’s “roots” cannot be estimated in advance.
-Please consider this into consideration when scheduling your appointment.
-We ask that you have no other appointments or commitments during the afternoon of your surgery.
+Please take this into consideration when scheduling your appointment.
+We ask that you have no other appointments or commitments during the day of your surgery.

 WHAT HAPPENS AFTER THE MOHS SURGERY IS COMPLETE?